ant-design/ant-design-mini/compiled/alipay/src/GuideTour/index.en.md

 # GuideTour

-Masked with the boot component of the custom card.
+Layer and custom card boot components.
 Applies to an introduction to key features on the page.

 ## Introduction